 Once you've got your camera set up and taking continuous shots (exposing continuously 10-30 seconds per shot) you can relax enjoy the show.
 In order to save yourself from neck ache I would highly recommend taking a camping roll mat to lay down on or a reclining chair.
 This will allow you to look up into the night sky, whilst your camera proceeds to fire shot after shot.
 Don't forget the nights even in spring and summer are often chilly, so make sure you bring a hot drink and some warm clothes.
 In order for you to see the show at its best, you also need to allow your eyes to adjust to the general dankness, try to avoid any bright lights or looking at your mobile as this will spoil your low light vision.
 Also, if there are other photographers or stargazers they will appreciate you consideration in not shining a bright light around the place.
 If you need to see what you're doing or need to make an adjustment to your camera settings try and use a red light as this won't degrade your night vision to much.
 Most of all, enjoy what the night sky has to offer!

-Should you have any additional pointers, comments or question please do get in touch, I'm more than happy to share my experience and knowledge with my readers, please if you haven't done so subscribe to my Newsletter below, this will give you priority access to new images produced, special offers, news and Photography Workshops I'll be running in the upcoming months, I would also appreciate if you could share this page on your social media accounts and if you know someone who would be interested or benefit from this information please tell them about it.
+Should you have any additional pointers, comments or question please do Contact me.
+I'm more than happy to share my experience and knowledge with my readers, please if you haven't done so subscribe to my Newsletter using the handy form below, this will give you priority access to new images produced, special offers, news and Photography Workshops I'll be running in the upcoming months, I would also appreciate if you could share this page on your social media accounts and if you know someone who would be interested or benefit from this information please tell them about it.

 All the best and good hunting.